r-craig73/the_word_definer/readme.md

 ## Setup/Installation Requirements
 ### Install Ruby Gems (rspec and pry).
 ### Install Sinatra Gem.
-### Install Heroku.
-Heroku is not running yet on Win10 OS, 64-bit.
+### Install Heroku (for Win10 OS, 64-bit, use cmd.exe).

 ## Known Bugs
 1. After generating the list of words in the app, the user cannot select the word to view the definition.
 2. The code is not children friendly.
-3. No Heroku website.
+3. Heroku website is available, but partially completed (02/16/2018, 6pm)
+4. Binding Pry debugging issues with windows computer.

 ## Technology used
 * ruby